Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 where the last equation involves the Hadamard product (i.e., for two vectors u and v, the Hadamard product is the vector whose ith entry is u_i v_i).

-In practice, we look for a triplet (x,y,z) satisfying these optimality conditions \eqref{qp:kkt} up to a certain level of absolute accuracy (dependent of the application), leading us to the following natural absolute stopping criterion:
+In practice, we look for a triplet (x,y,z) satisfying these optimality conditions \eqref{qp:kkt} up to a certain level of absolute accuracy (dependent of the application), leading us to the following absolute stopping criterion on the primal and dual residuals:

 $$\begin{equation}\label{eq:approx_qp_sol}
 \begin{aligned}